jgpr-code/cargo-aoc-template/README.md

 cargo generate -f aoc
 ```

 Way easier to remember.
-Nice!
+Nice👍

 ## How to use this template